seung-lab/SEAMLeSS/inference/README.md

 ### Setting up Kubernetes
 * Install [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)
 on your local workstation.
 * Create a GPU cluster.
-We recommend the following parameters:
+We recommend the following parameters (based on the `GPU Accelerated Computing` template in GKE):

 ```
 Master version >= 1.10.9-gke.5 (default)
 Two node pools:
-1. micro pool (single node)
+1. micro pool
+   Number of nodes: 3
    Machine type: f1-micro
-2. gpu pool (as many nodes as desired)
+2. gpu pool
+   Number of nodes: as many as you like
    Container-Optimized OS (cos) (default)
    Cores: 1 vCPU
    Memory: 3.75 GB